Non-well-founded set theory: Details

 It is worth emphasizing that hyperset theory is an extension of classical set theory rather than a replacement: the well-founded sets within a hyperset domain conform to classical set theory.

 Applications

-Aczel’s hypersets were extensively used by Jon Barwise and John Etchemendy in their 1987 book The Liar, on the liar's paradox; The book is also a good introduction to the topic of non-well-founded sets.
+In published research, non-well-founded sets are also called hypersets, in parallel to the hyperreal numbers of nonstandard analysis.

-Boffa’s superuniversality axiom has found application as a basis for axiomatic nonstandard analysis.
+The hypersets were extensively used by Jon Barwise and John Etchemendy in their 1987 book The Liar, on the liar's paradox.
+The book's proposals contributed to the theory of truth.
+The book is also a good introduction to the topic of non-well-founded sets.